 The synoptic project presents evidence from a business-related project testing the application of a selection of the knowledge, skills and behaviours defined in the standard.
 Each project will specify which selection of knowledge, skills and behaviours it is designed to test.
-The project does not need to cover every competence, but must cover a broad breadth of the competence outcomes, including building and testing simple high quality code.
+The project does not need to cover every competence, but must cover a broad breadth of the competence outcomes, including event detection, event analysis, event escalation and incident response and configuring SIEM tools to adapt to a threat.

 The project is designed to assess apprentices in a consistent way, irrespective of their particular workplace and their particular role within their company, and must therefore be completed outside of day-to-day work pressures.
+Assessors must meet any employer requirements to address security clearance or commercial confidentiality requirements.